Most of our clients have never worked with a personal injury lawyer before when they […]

 Our Personal Injury Practice Areas

 Personal injury law is our firm’s only focus.
-For more than 40 years, we’ve helped accident victims help put their financial futures back on track after suffering a catastrophic event.
+For more than 40 years, we’ve helped accident victims here in Jacksonville put their financial futures back on track after suffering a catastrophic event.
 Today, we help clients with our comprehensive range of personal injury law practice areas, including: